 As long as there are a variety of e-Learning applications available on the market, it poses a big problem for students and teachers to choose the best one which can satisfy their needs without burning a hole in their pocket.
 As far as this issue is concerned, we invite you to read the next chapter in order to find a solution which perfectly suits you.

 Today’s learners cannot do without technologies.
 There exists a diverse range of sophisticated and interactive e-Learning software.
-This paragraph, however, thoroughly examines only those that are user-friendly and worth the money allocated.
+Learn about best practices in choosing the best software solution.
+We will thoroughly examine only those that are user-friendly and worth the money allocated.
 We have grouped them into three main categories for your better convenience.

 Content generating tools: